temin/termframe_subgraph_extractor/README.md

 ### About

 This repository contains the code and web service interface for extracting subgraphs from Karst terminology graphs.
-It is closely linked to the **[webanno2csv](https://github.com/vpodpecan/webanno2csv)** project and specific to the **[TermFrame project](https://termframe.ff.uni-lj.si/)** project.
-The terminology networks used here (`services/web/networks`) are created by the webanno2csv's [convert module](https://github.com/vpodpecan/webanno2csv/blob/main/convert.py).
+It is closely linked to the **[webanno2csv](https://github.com/vpodpecan/webanno2csv)** project and specific to the **[TermFrame](https://termframe.ff.uni-lj.si/)** project.
+The terminology networks used here (in folder `services/web/networks`) are created by the webanno2csv [convert module](https://github.com/vpodpecan/webanno2csv/blob/main/convert.py).

 The web service implements two functions:

 - fuzzy node search (suggestions) which identifies matching node names;
 - subgraph extraction which extracts the neighbourhood of a given set of nodes.

+Currently, there are terminology graphs available for three languages: Slovene, Croatian, and English.

-### Examples
+### Examples of use

 Fuzzy node search request and result: